Xunnamius/isomorphic-json-fetch/README.md

 I love [unfetch](https://github.com/developit/unfetch) ~~mostly because it reminds me of my dog~~ because it's such a lightweight no-nonsense fetch library.
-This package is a small wrapper around (isomorphic) unfetch geared specifically for fetching JSON and easily sharing configuration across the application.
+This package is a small wrapper around unfetch geared specifically for fetching JSON and easily sharing configuration across the application.
 Specifically:

 + `content-type` header is set to `application/json`
 + Default method is `POST`